 Pageants as 'Freakshows' -

-A major link between pageants and paganism is that many modern beauty pageants are run by groups such as Eastern Star and other Masonic types of organizations (including Lions, Rotary, etc.).
+A major link between pageants and paganism still exists today as most modern beauty pageants are run by quasi-masonic groups such as the Eastern Star as well as other types of masonic organizations such as Lions, Rotary, and even the Masons themselves.

 Great Article on the Link Between Pageants & Freakshows: